Kim N. B. Ninh

 Expertise: Vietnam; Myanmar; Southeast Asia; international relations; political culture; decentralization; local governance; and conflict management.

-Kim N. B. Ninh is The Asia Foundation's country representative in Myanmar.
-Dr. Ninh was formerly The Asia Foundation's country representative in Vietnam.
+Dr. Kim N. B. Ninh is The Asia Foundation's country representative in Myanmar.
+She was formerly The Asia Foundation's country representative in Vietnam.
 Her primary programming focus is governance, with special emphasis on decentralization, local governance, and conflict management.
 Her academic work includes international relations, security issues, and political culture.
-Dr. Ninh has experience in designing, evaluating, and managing programs at the country-specific level, as well as in multi-country efforts.
+Ninh has experience in designing, evaluating, and managing programs at the country-specific level, as well as in multi-country efforts.
 Her area of expertise is East and Southeast Asia, particularly Vietnam.

-Education: B.A. in political science and English from the University of California, Berkeley; M.A. in international relations and Ph.D. in political science from Yale University.
+Education: Bachelor's degree in Political Science and English from the University of California, Berkeley; master's degree in International Relations and doctor of philosophy degree in Political Science from Yale University.